mongodb/mongo-powerbi-connector/smoketest.md

             --drop resources/integration_test/testdata/complex_types.json
 ```
 #### Generate Schema
-Generate the schema for the loaded data using the `mongo` executable downloaded by the `run_adf.sh` script
+Generate the schema for the data that was loaded using the `mongo` executable downloaded by the `run_adf.sh` script
 ```
 MONGOSHELL=$(find ./local_adf/ | grep mongo.exe | head -1)
 chmod +x $MONGOSHELL